jbtobar/daployer/README.md

 Clone the repo from here or npm, start the service with `npm start` and have your own service to deploy and interact with contracts on the ethereum blockchain!

+Note: if you are in Russia, the live version might not work as DigitalOcean servers are banned, and you might accessing the documentation.
+Let me know if I can be of any help!

 ---

 Root URL: